G. E. Trevelyan: Writing

 While at Lady Margaret Hall, Oxford, she won the Newdigate Prize for a 250-line poem in blank verse titled, "Julia, Daughter of Claudius".
 The subject of the poem was referred to in John Addington Symonds' book, Renaissance in Italy.
 During excavations on the Appian Way in 1485, a perfectly preserved body of a girl around 15 was discovered.
 The body was removed to the Capitol, where it became the object of a cult that led the Pope to order the body to be removed and buried in secret.
 She told the Daily Mail, "I did it for a joke", and said that she had written little poetry before the competition.
 The poem was published soon after by Basil Blackwell.

 Her first novel, Appius and Virginia, was published by Martin Secker in 1932.
-Taking its title from a play by John Webster, the book told of an experiment undertaken by an English spinster, Virginia Hutton, to raise an orangutan she names Appius as a human.
+Taking its title from the play by John Webster, the book told of an experiment undertaken by an English spinster, Virginia Hutton, to raise an orangutan she names Appius as a human.
 She trains Appius to sit up, eat like a human, and spends years attempting to get him to speak, read, and write.
-Trevelyan takes the reader into minds of both Virginia and Appius, revealing the failure of both to understand the other in any meaningful way.
+Trevelyan takes the reader into the minds of both Virginia and Appius, revealing the failure of both to understand the other in any meaningful way.
 In his review for The Spectator, L. A. G. Strong called it, "A work by a new author which is exciting both in promise and achievement.
-Miss Trevelyan has made brilliant debut."
+Miss Trevelyan has made a brilliant debut."
 Appius and Virginia was Trevelyan's only book to be published in the United States as well as the United Kingdom.

 Her second novel, Hot-House, was published by Martin Secker in 1933.
 The book drew heavily on her experiences at Oxford, showing an undergraduate, Mina Cook, and her relationships while a student at the fictional "Queen Anne's College."
 Reviewing the book in the Daily Mail, Compton Mackenzie wrote, "The whole thing is extremely well done, and by the time I had finished with it the atmosphere of damp heat had made me feel like an overfed gloxinia."

 In 1934, Martin Secker published As It Was in the Beginning, which took place entirely in the mind of a woman lying in a care home in the last few days before her death.
 Trevelyan takes the reader back through the woman's life, in memories, to the moment of her birth.
 The Times Literary Supplement review called it, "a book which is almost unreadable in its intensity, but which compels one to go on reading in spite of almost physical discomfort, by the admiration one feels for the author's ingenuity and her uncanny insight into human beings."